yggdr-io/pybase26/README.md

 of letters, drawn from a 26-character pool in capital letters, e.g. byte arrays of 0xA5, 0x05, 0x4B = Base26 encoded value of "TDTTKA".

+Decoding is the reverse of encoding, taking a string of capital letters and turning it back into a byte array.
+The Base26 decoding algorithm may add an extra 0 byte at the end of the returned payload.
+The algorithm should check for this: typically, if the returned payload size is 129 and if it is equal to 0 remove it.

 ## Development

 Install dependencies